-Ready Hands is not a franchise and we are not owned by or affiliated with any national company.
-That means we only answer to you, our clients, and we always have your best interest in mind.
+At Ready Hands we only answer to you, our clients, and we always have your best interests in mind.

 Our local owners operate Ready Hands out of offices in Fairfax County, Virginia.
 We know that our success depends upon delivering consistently superior home elderly care services that residents and referring professionals in our community have come to expect.